HCPSS/schoolsites-help/_posts/2014-07-15-replacing-files.md

 title: "Replacing Files"
 ---

 When uploading a file, it's important to keep the file names consistent and clean.
-Avoid dates, spaces, odd characters (%, #, $, &, etc.) and underscores.
+Avoid dates, spaces, unique characters (%, #, $, &, etc.) and underscores.
 [This is elaborated upon a bit more](/schoolsites-help/2014/07/15/uploading-files/) in the uploading files documentation.

 When replacing a file, keep the new file's name the same as the old one.